 It has long been critical that financial advisors ensure that their clients’ investment portfolios are diversified.
 But, in light of the Coronavirus market crash that occurred in March 2020, the importance has become dramatically clear.
 This lack of diversification across asset classes, geographic regions, securities types, and sectors has caused investors to experience substantial and unexpected losses.

 If you have endured such losses, you may be able to recover them if your financial advisor or brokerage firm has breached their duty of care due to a lack of portfolio diversification.
-A highly experienced investment loss lawyer at Wolper Law Firm could help you figure out what options are available to you during this trying time.
+A highly experienced investment loss lawyer at Wolper Law Firm, P.A. could help you figure out what options are available to you during this trying time.

 Why Asset Allocation and Portfolio Diversification Are Critical Amid the Coronavirus Market Crash